apache/spark/docs/index.md

 TODO(andyk): Rewrite to make the Java API a first class part of the story.
 {% endcomment %}

 Spark is a MapReduce-like cluster computing framework designed for low-latency iterative jobs and interactive use from an interpreter.
-It provides clean, language-integrated APIs in Scala and Java, with a rich array of parallel operators.
+It provides clean, language-integrated APIs in Scala, Java, and Python, with a rich array of parallel operators.
 Spark can run on top of the [Apache Mesos](http://incubator.apache.org/mesos/) cluster manager, [Hadoop YARN](http://hadoop.apache.org/docs/r2.0.1-alpha/hadoop-yarn/hadoop-yarn-site/YARN.html), Amazon EC2, or without an independent resource manager ("standalone mode").

 # Downloading